pingcap/docs-cn/op-guide/tidb-config-file.md

 - For details, you can see the [MySQL description](https://dev.mysql.com/doc/refman/5.7/en/server-system-variables.html#sysvar_lower_case_table_names) of this variable
 - Currently, TiDB only supports setting the value of this option to 2.
 This means it is case-sensitive when you save a table name, but case-insensitive when you compare table names.
 The comparison is based on the lower case.

+### `compatible-kill-query`

++ To set the "kill" statement to be MySQL compatible
++ Default: false
++ In TiDB, the behavior of "kill xxx" is not compatible with MySQL.
+A query is killed only when you are executing "kill tidb xxx".
+If `compatible-kill-query` is set to true, the "kill xxx" is compatible with MySQL, so no additional "tidb" is needed.

 ## Log

 Configuration about log.